Human rights in Russia: Freedom of assembly

 Russian Constitution (1993) states of the Freedom of assembly that citizens of the Russian Federation shall have the right to gather peacefully, without weapons, and to hold meetings, rallies, demonstrations, marches and pickets.

 According to Amnesty International (2013 report) peaceful protests across Russia, including gatherings of small groups of people who presented no public threat or inconvenience, were routinely dispersed by police, often with excessive force.
 The day before the inauguration of President Putin, peaceful protesters against elections to Bolotnaya Square in Moscow were halted by police.
 19 protesters faced criminal charges in connection with events characterized by authorities as "mass riots".
 Several leading political activists were named as witnesses in the case and had their homes searched in operations that were widely broadcast by state-controlled television channels.
 Over 6 and 7 May, hundreds of peaceful individuals were arrested across Moscow.
 According to Amnesty International police used excessive and unlawful force against protestors during the Bolotnaya Square protest on 6 May 2012.
 Hundreds of peaceful protesters were arrested.

 According to a Russian law introduced in 2014, a fine or detention of up to 15 days may be given for holding a demonstration without the permission of authorities and prison sentences of up to five years may be given for three breaches.
 Single-person pickets have resulted in fines and a three-year prison sentence.

-On June 9, 2020, a feminist blogger Yulia Tsvetkova was charged with "pornography dissemination."
+On 9 June 2020, a feminist blogger Yulia Tsvetkova was charged with "pornography dissemination".
 She runs a social media group that encourages body positivity and protested against the social taboos related to women.
 She was put under a 5-month house arrest and banned from traveling.
-On June 27, 2020, 50 Russian media outlets organized a "Media Strike for Yulia," appealing the government to drop all charges against Yulia.
+On 27 June 2020, 50 Russian media outlets organized a "Media Strike for Yulia", appealing the government to drop all charges against Yulia.
 During the campaign, the activists were peacefully protesting against the government in a single person pickets.
 The police detained 40 activists for supporting Yulia Tsvetkova.
 Human Rights Watch urged the authorities to drop all the charges against Yulia for being a feminist and an activist of LGBTQ people.

 On 10 July 2020, Human Rights Watch said, several journalists in Russia were detained in a crackdown on peaceful protests and are facing fines.
 HRW urges Russian authorities to drop the charges against the protesters, journalists and end attacks on freedom of expression.

-On August 4, 2020, Human Rights Watch urged the Russian authorities to drop the charges against Yulia Galyamina, a municipal assembly member, who is accused of organizing and participating in unauthorized demonstrations, even though they were peaceful.
+On 4 August 2020, Human Rights Watch urged the Russian authorities to drop the charges against Yulia Galyamina, a municipal assembly member, who is accused of organizing and participating in unauthorized demonstrations, although they were peaceful.
 Her prosecution violated respect for freedom of assembly.

-On August 12, 2021, report "RUSSIA: NO PLACE FOR PROTEST" from Amnesty International in which stated that Russian authorities made it almost impossible for protesters to exercise their right to freedom of peaceful assembly.
+On 12 August 2021, report "RUSSIA: NO PLACE FOR PROTEST" from Amnesty International in which stated that Russian authorities made it almost impossible for protesters to exercise their right to freedom of peaceful assembly.
 The organization also accused Russia of suppressing peaceful protests using heavy-handed police tactics and by deploying the use of restrictive laws.